 I began my teaching career as an Earth Science teacher.
 The majority of my secondary teaching experiences occurred at the Milton Hershey School, a private school in Hershey, PA.
 The student body population is comprised of children from families living in poverty from both urban and rural environments all throughout the United States.
 The school’s mission is to nurture and educate the neediest of all children in America.
 My years of service at the Milton Hershey School ignited my enthusiasm and passion to work with diverse student populations and improve the educational experiences of marginalized students through enhanced teacher pedagogy and instruction.

 I journeyed to Colorado to pursue my doctoral degree at the University of Colorado Boulder.
 During this time, I had the beautiful fortune of being able to learn and combine research principles with my teacher voice.
 I received a doctorate from the University of Colorado Boulder in Research on Teaching and Teacher Education, specializing in Curriculum and Instruction in Content Areas.
-My dissertation study analyzed the relationship between teacher beliefs, classroom milieu, subject matter, and enactment in bridging the language gap in the science classroom for English language learners; examining the extent to which teachers take on a dual role as teachers promoting English language and content proficiency.
+My dissertation study analyzed the relationship between teacher beliefs, classroom milieu, subject matter and enactment in bridging the language gap in the science classroom for English language learners.
+I examined the extent to which teachers take on a dual role as teachers promoting English language and content proficiency.

 My Students at CU Denver

-It is my hope that the students in my classes leave with a questioning, critical perspective.
+I taught classes in the initial teacher licensure program and doctoral program at CU Denver for more than five years before transitioning to the ASPIRE to Teach Program.
+I also serve as the faculty coordinator for the ASPIRE MA Curriculum and Instruction in the Critical Pedagogy program.
+It is my hope that students leave the ASPIRE to Teach and master’s program with a questioning, critical perspective.
 As I share with them my passion and commitment to issues of equity in education, I hope that I may inspire them to do the same in their classrooms and schools.

-Classes I teach at the University of Colorado Denver School of Education & Human Development:
+Classes I have taught at the University of Colorado Denver School of Education & Human Development:

 - Race, Class, and Culture in Public Schools - LLC 5170